Laptop and Desktop Hard Drive Replacement

 Originally introduced by IBM in 1956, Hard disk drives or HDDs have been around for quite a while, and have come a long way since their introduction to the world.
-Coming in many different sizes and storage capacities, this form of storage is now the most common type found in laptops and desktops today.
-While it is the most common, that does not make it the most reliable.
-Unfortunately, the design of HDDs also makes them susceptible to drops, magnets, heat, liquid, old age, and many other things.
+Coming in many different sizes and storage capacities, this form of storage is the most common type found in laptops and desktops today.
+HDDs design allows for large volumes of storage at a very low cost.
+But while they are the most common form of storage, that does not make them the most reliable.
+Unfortunately, the design of HDDs makes them susceptible to drops, magnets, heat, liquid, old age, and many other things.

 SSD’s or Solid State Drives have been around as early as 1978, but the first flash-based SSD was shipped by Sandisk in 1991.
 Solid State storage comes in more form factors than a standard HDD because of the type of storage it uses.
 This allows SSDs to be more compact.
 SSDs are also more durable since they don’t require platters to store the information.
 This also means they are significantly faster than a standard HDD.
 All this technology does come at a slightly heavier price tag than an HDD.
 For most customers, we recommend the upgrade to Solid State.
 The performance benefits normally make them worth the price increase.